 |Valid/Invalid Email Address||Checks if an email address is inputted|

 |Is Selected/Is Not Selected||Checks if the element is or is not selected.
 Is Selected/Is Not Selected is used for radio buttons or checkboxes|

 Creating Rule Input

 Some Rule Types require that you add text to complete a statement.
-For example using the URL Type requires you to add part of the URL.
-Some input must be case-sensitive, such as jQuery Element, while other input like URL is not.
+For example, using the URL Type requires you to add part of the URL.
+Some input must be case-sensitive, such as jQuery Element, while another input like URL is not.
 WalkMe can autofill input for certain Rule Types using the magnifying glass, AKA Current Value Filler.
-For example, when using the URL rule type use the Current Value Filler to autofill the field with you current URL.
+For example, when using the URL rule type use the Current Value Filler to autofill the field with your current URL.

 Sometimes the text input may be quite long and you can’t see all of the entry in the Rule.
 Simply click into the text field to expand and see full text.

 Using Multiple Statements

 When creating a Rule you may add multiple statements by clicking the Add button.
 Using multiple statements allows you to be more specific with your rule.

 Use the AND toggle if both statements must be true or use the OR toggle if only one of the statements must be true.